HIP-Labs/HIP-Developer-Docs/Guides/Validator/Setting_up_on_RunPod.md

 If you have deployed a validator pod using the provided template link ([Runpod Template](https://runpod.io/console/deploy?template=3h5nq2r5oi&ref=l9hlag5r)), everything should already be set up for you.
 To start the validator, follow these steps:

+<em>PLEASE ENSURE YOU RESTORE YOUR COLDKEY VIA THE PUBLIC KEY.
+DO NOT PROVIDE YOUR MNEMONIC TO ANY SERVICE OUTSIDE YOUR CONTROL</em>

 ## Steps to Start the Validator

 1. **Open the Runpod web interface and select the "Connect" button for your pod.**